-Students will explore albedo, sea ice and the relationship between changing albedo and changing sea ice.
+Students explore albedo, sea ice, and the relationship between changing albedo and changing sea ice using data visualizations.

 Educational Resources - Search Tool

 The fires in Greece during the summer of 2007 devastated large tracks of forest and ground cover in this Mediterranean region.
 Students analyze these data to determine the scale, area, and percentage of the forest impacted by of these fires.

 Teachers, these mini lessons/student activities are perfect "warm up" tasks that can be used as a hook, bellringer, exit slip, etc.

 In this mini-lesson, students analyze soil moisture quantities associated with Hurricane Harvey around Houston, Texas on August 25, 2017.

 Arctic sea ice is the cap of frozen seawater blanketing most of the Arctic Ocean and neighboring seas in wintertime.
 It follows seasonal patterns of thickening and melting.
 See how the quantity has changed from 1979 through 2018.

 This mini lesson helps students visualize how the Hydrosphere and Cryosphere interact to produce changes in land and sea ice.